Ariticle

 dotnet interactive jupyter install

-Finally, run “jupyter notebook” via the Windows Command Prompt.
-Now, the Jupyter Notebook supports C#, F#, and PowerShell programming languages.
+Finally, run the "jupyter lab" or “jupyter notebook” command via the Windows Command Prompt.
+Now, the Jupyter supports C#, F#, and PowerShell programming languages.

 C# Examples